Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 That has brought the death toll from malnutrition-related causes to 277 since late June, when the ministry started to count fatalities among this age category, while another 145 children died of malnutrition-related causes since the start of the war in October 2023, the ministry said.

-The Israeli defense body overseeing humanitarian aid in Gaza said that over 1,200 trucks carrying aid, primarily food, entered into Gaza over the past week.
+The Israeli defense body overseeing humanitarian aid in Gaza said more than 1,200 trucks carrying aid, primarily food, entered into Gaza over the past week.

-Aid workers say the aid that does get into Gaza is far too little and insufficient for the territory's enormous needs.
+Aid workers say the aid that does reach Gaza is too little and insufficient for the territory's enormous needs.
 Much of it is also looted before it can reach the Palestinians in desperate need.

 International teams also finished repair work on a water line from Israel to Gaza, one of three water lines from Israel to Gaza, increasing the daily amount of water coming into Gaza from Israel to 14,000 cubic meters (3.7 million gallons).

-Over the 23 months since Israel launched its offensive, Gaza’s water access has been progressively limited and the strip is now enduring a second scorching summer in wartime.
+Over the nearly two years since Israel launched its offensive, Gaza’s water access has been progressively limited and the Palestinian territory is now enduring a second scorching summer in wartime.
 Parents and children often chase down water trucks that come every two or three days, filling bottles, canisters and buckets and then hauling them home.

 The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
-7, 2023, abducting 251 people and killing some 1,200, mostly civilians.
-There are still 48 hostages remaining in Gaza, of whom 20 Israel believes are still alive.
+7, 2023, killing around 1,200 people, mostly civilians, and abducting 251.
+There are still 48 hostages remaining in Gaza, of whom Israel believes that 20 are still alive.

-Magdy reported from Cairo.
-Associated Press writers Melanie Lidman in Tel Aviv, Israel; Eric Tucker in Washington and Jon Gambrell in Dubai, United Arab Emirates contributed to this report.
+Samy Magdy reported from Cairo.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, Eric Tucker in Washington, and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.